Probing Neutrino Hierarchy and Chirality via Wakes

-Besides the neutrino masses, the very nature of the neutrinos, i.e. whether they are Majorana or Dirac particles, are still unknown.
-If neutrinos are Majorana particles, the lepton number conservation law is broken, and this may induce neutrinoless $\beta$-decay, but so far such decays have not been detected despite of many search efforts \cite{2013arXiv1310.4340D}.
-This question may be answered if the Big Bang relic neutrinos can be detected with tritium capture experiment \cite{2013arXiv1307.4738B}, for the total capture rate in the Majorana case could be twice as large as that of the Dirac case \cite{2014JCAP...08..038L}.
-However, detecting the relic neutrinos is not easy, and furthermore, this effect is confounded by the fact that the local overdensity of neutrinos due to gravitational clustering is unknown.
-Here we note that for Dirac neutrinos there are right-handed neutrinos (\nur) distinct from the left handed ones (\nul), and they could be produced during the Big Bang.
-In many beyond-the-Standard-Model theories, the left-right symmetry is restored at high energy, then in the very early universe there would be a thermalized \nur background in addition to the \nul one.
-The primordial \nur s would decouple before the \nul, and evolve as a seperate relic background.
-At later time, these neutrinos would propagate in mass eigenstates, with both right and left (re-generated from Yukawa coupling) components, but their temperature and number density would be distinct from the primordial \nul background which decoupled much later.
-Since the relative velocity with respect to CDM depends on the initial velocity dispersion\cite{Zhu:2013}, the relative velocity field of the \nur and the resulting wakes would also be different, thus enabling a new way to answer this important question.\footnote{In the see-saw models of neutrino mass \cite{2008IJMPA..23.4255X}, the light \nul are primarily Majorana particles.
-There are also right handed neutrinos in such models, but they are very heavy and should have decayed in the early Universe.}
+Besides the neutrino masses, the very nature of the neutrinos, i.e., whether they are Majorana or Dirac particles, is still unknown.
+If neutrinos are Majorana particles, the lepton number conservation law is broken, and this may induce neutrinoless $\beta$ decay, but so far such decays have not been detected despite many search efforts \cite{2013arXiv1310.4340D}.
+This question may be answered if the big bang relic neutrinos can be detected with a tritium capture experiment \cite{2013arXiv1307.4738B}, for the total capture rate in the Majorana case could be twice as large as that of the Dirac case \cite{2014JCAP...08..038L}.
+However, detecting the relic neutrinos is very difficult due to their small kinetic energy, and furthermore, even if the relic neutrinos are detected, this effect is confounded by the fact that the local neutrino overdensity due to gravitational clustering is unknown.
+Here, we note that for Dirac neutrinos there are right-handed neutrinos ($\nu_R$'s) distinct from the left-handed ones ($\nu_L$'s), and they could have been produced during the big bang.
+In many beyond the standard model theories, e.g., the models with a heavier right-handed coupling gauge boson $Z^\prime$ \cite{2009RvMP...81.1199L}, the left-right symmetry is restored at high energy, then in the very early Universe there would be a thermalized $\nu_R$ background in addition to the $\nu_L$ one.
+However, the left-right symmetry must be broken at low energy, and as the $Z^\prime$ is heavier than the $Z$ boson, the primordial $\nu_R$'s would decouple before the $\nu_L$'s, and evolve as a separate relic background.
+At a later time, these neutrinos would propagate in mass eigenstates, with both right and left (regenerated from Yukawa coupling) components, but their temperature and number density would be distinct from the primordial $\nu_L$ background, which decoupled much later.
+Since the relative velocity with respect to CDM depends on the initial velocity dispersion \cite{Zhu:2013}, the relative velocity field of the $\nu_R$ including its magnitude and direction would also be different, thus enabling a new way to answer this important question.
+(In the seesaw models of neutrino masses \cite{2008IJMPA..23.4255X}, the light $\nu_L$'s are primarily Majorana particles.
+There are also right-handed neutrinos in such models, but they are very heavy and should have decayed in the early Universe.)
+In this Letter we discuss how these neutrino wakes are produced by nonlinear CDM halos and compute the expected lensing signals, and investigate the observability with upcoming surveys.
+Moreover, we also delineate the evolution of the $\nu_R$'s for the case of Dirac neutrinos, and consider the detectability with this method.